 Apart from the above details, tell your creditor about what other debts you have.
 If others have accepted your offer, he may as well accept the offer.

-- Not able to honor commitment: If you are not able to honor the agreement, then you should call the creditor asap and explain your new situation.
-It's important to maintain a good relation with the creditor.
+Not able to honor commitment: If you are not able to honor the agreement, then you should call the creditor asap and explain your new situation.
+It is important to maintain a good relationship with the creditor.

-- Court Action: If your creditors threaten to sue you for non-payment of debt, explain your problems, and ask them to hold off so that you can decide on your plan of action.
-Once you speak to your priority creditors, calculate your disposable income (gross income - priority debts) to find out how much is left to pay off other debts.
+Court Action: If your creditors threaten to sue you for non-payment of debt, explain your problems, and ask them to hold off so that you can decide on your plan of action.
+Once you speak to your priority creditors, calculate your disposable income, your priority debts deducted from your gross income (gross income - priority debts), to find out how much is left to pay off other debts.